cjsauer/pubg-clj/README.md

 # pubg-clj

-This library enables idiomatic access to the [PubG API][1] using the Clojure programming language, as well as [specs][2] and a [Datascript][3] schema for a large portion of the API, allowing for more powerful data mining.
+This library enables idiomatic access to the [PUBG API][1] using the Clojure programming language, as well as [specs][2] and a [Datascript][3] schema for a large portion of the API, allowing for more powerful data mining.